 Relatively little research is available on the wellbeing of the large population of visually impaired or blind adults in Vietnam.
 Global Volunteers’ partner, Blind-Link, a social entrepreneurship program, professionally trains blind young Vietnamese adults for a career in massage therapy, affording them the opportunity to significantly elevate their lives.
 In this interview, two Blind-Link staff describe their trajectory from students to full-time workers.
 No special skills are required to change a life through English lessons!
 Whether you have a teaching background or none at all, your patience, enthusiasm and compassion are your greatest resources in simple conversational English classes.
 You CAN make a difference.
 Read on to learn how.

 Blind-Link Helps Build Futures

 The lack of basic eye care services for people living with visual impairments in Vietnam means students lag behind at school, and often become solely dependent on their families.
 Only 8% of Vietnamese visually impaired individuals attend school, 15% attend training courses, and 20% have jobs.
 Many are under-employed.
 It’s clear that visually impaired children and adults have not been enabled to develop their full potential.
 That’s the problem Blind-Link was founded to tackle.

 Blind-Link and the three private, non-profit Omamori Spas in Hanoi, Vietnam, together prepare young adults who live with visual impairments to become self-supporting massage therapists and service managers.
 Through innovative training techniques, including English instruction supported by Global Volunteers, the students advance to acquire skills to work at a sustainable, fair wage.

 Nguyễn Thị Nguyệt, Director of Massage Training Program at Blind-Link

 Before joining the Omamori Spa, she was working as a professional massage therapist as well as massage teacher.
 Thanks to her skilled massage techniques and her great sensitive hands, Nguyet soon became one of the center’s best therapists.
-By browsing the internet, Nguyet found Omamori Spa.
-Inspired by the social entrepreneurship model that the spa operates with, she decided to join and teach new trainees.
+By browsing the internet, she found Omamori Spa.
+Inspired by the social entrepreneurship model that motives the spa, she applied to teach new trainees.